checklib/checklib/catalogue.md

 - [ ] Put a project on Github
 - [ ] Write & add a .travis.yml file to the repository
 - [ ] Activate Travis on the repository

+## Research data management

+- Curate document and share the data